 First purchase bonus points, the potential for a significant number of further bonus points annually, plus ongoing rewards points at a high earning rate, compensate cardholders for their business journeys and make them more affordable.

-Complimentary lounge passes offer the opportunity to make travel more relaxing, and waiting time more productive.
+Complimentary lounge passes offer the opportunity to make travel more relaxing and waiting time more productive.

 Built-in business-oriented travel insurance reduces costs even further, saves time otherwise spent in organising separate travel insurance, and gives you peace of mind by ensuring that this vital type of insurance cover is not overlooked.

-You’ll be enrolled in the Amex Gateway program, which means that you can transfer your points into any of eight airline frequent flyer programs: Cathay Pacific Asia Miles, Emirates Skywards, Etihad Guest, Malaysian Airlines Enrich, Singapore Airlines KrisFlyer, Thai Royal Orchid Plus, Velocity Frequent Flyer and Air New Zealand Airpoints.
+You can transfer your points into any of eight airline frequent flyer programs: Cathay Pacific Asia Miles, Emirates Skywards, Etihad Guest, Malaysian Airlines Enrich, Singapore Airlines KrisFlyer, Thai Royal Orchid Plus, Velocity Frequent Flyer and Air New Zealand Airpoints.

 If you’ve held an Amex card directly issued by American Express in the last 18 months you won’t be eligible for this bonus offer.
 However, holders of bank-issued Amex companion cards are entitled to this points windfall.